Trump, May affirm 'special relationship' between U.S., U.K. | The Japan Times

 When asked how close the U.S. is to lifting penalties that were imposed on Russia after its incursion into Ukraine, Trump said it was “very early to be talking about that.”
 May said sanctions should remain until a 2015 cease-fire agreement for Ukraine is fully implemented.

-Trump has been less critical of Russia and its leader, President Vladimir Putin, than his predecessor and some lawmakers, including fellow Republicans.
-He has cast doubt on findings by U.S. intelligence officials that Russia interfered in the presidential election to help him win the White House, and has praised Putin’s leadership.
+Trump has been less critical of Russia and its leader, President Vladimir Putin, than his predecessor, President Barack Obama, and some lawmakers, including fellow Republicans.

+He has cast doubt on findings by U.S. intelligence officials that Russia interfered in November’s presidential election to help him win the White House, and has praised Putin’s leadership.

 Trump’s stance has fueled speculation that he could ease or remove the sanctions against Russia.

 Trump also reiterated his belief that torture works.
 Britain takes a vocal stand against it.